 Deon is Managing Director of Debca.
 Before moving into digital marketing in 2013, Deon worked for large multi-nationals like Safmarine and Maersk delivering IT and process optimisation projects.
 Outside of helping not for profits harness the power of digital marketing, Deon is a typical South African who loves rugby, biltong, boerewors and braais.

 Kathy comes from a background of supported employment and disability.
 Her pioneering work in Kent in transforming day services and developing supported employment featured in Changing Days.
 She became the National Employment Lead for Valuing People Now at the Department for Health in 2009, and was involved in setting up the British Association of Supported Employment where she is still a member of the National Executive Committee.
 She now works as an independent trainer and consultant, and has being working on the introduction of National Occupational Standards and new qualifications for supported employment.
 She also leads on employment and supported internships for the Preparing for Adulthood programme.

-Paul has been a client at Compaid’s Training Centre for nearly eight years, and has a keen interest in new technology.
+Paul has been a client at Compaid’s Training Centre for over 10 years, and has a keen interest in new technology.